megacb/uYouEnhanced_build/.github/ISSUE_TEMPLATE/bug.md

 ## ⚠️ Have you read the [FAQ](https://github.com/qnblackcat/uYouPlus/wiki/FAQ)?
 Make sure you visit the FAQ page first!!! ⚠️

+_Make sure you complete the template.
+Otherwise, it will be closed without further explanation!_

 ### Device info
 - iOS/iPadOS version:
 - Device model: